Chicago police unveil long-awaited foot pursuit policy - NewsBreak

 Police officials have denied any suggestion they have been dragging their feet, pointing out that the department has met the established deadlines.

-But Chicago has not taken the lead on the issue, with other major cities such as Baltimore, Philadelphia and Portland, Oregon, already having implemented foot pursuit policies and Futterman said the department has resisted following suit for years despite knowing how dangerous foot pursuits can be.
+But Chicago has not taken the lead on the issue, with other major cities such as Baltimore, Philadelphia and Portland, Oregon, already having implemented foot pursuit policies.

 Comments / 0